 This recipe was selected to commemorate the 400th Anniversary of the Mayflower’s Voyage and Founding of Plimoth Plantation.
-The recipe includes ingredients such as rye flour, corn flour, and cornmeal, that would have been used in the early 1600s.
+The recipe includes ingredients such as cornmeal and molasses that would have been used in the early 1600s.

 For 2021 we are celebrating the First Thanksgiving.